 Why is the most popular fund rating system based on backward-looking past performance?

 I do not know, but I do know that the lack of transparency into the quality of portfolio management provides cover for the ETF and mutual fund industry to continue to over charge investors for poor portfolio management.
-How else could they get away with selling over fourteen times more Dangerous-or-worse ETFs and mutual funds than Attractive-or-better?
+How else could they get away with selling nearly 130 times more Dangerous-or-worse ETFs and mutual funds than Attractive-or-better?

 John Bogle is correct – investors should not pay high fees for active portfolio management.
 His index funds have provided investors with many low-cost alternatives to actively managed funds.

 However, by focusing entirely on costs, he overlooks the primary driver of fund performance: the stocks held by funds.
 Investors also need to beware certain Index Label Myths.